History

 June 1986

-Construction on UCI Beckman Laser Institute & Medical Clinic is complete.
-The building houses basic research with a medical clinic, designed to speed innovations to a clinical setting.
+The construction on the Institute is complete.
+The facility integrates basic research with a medical clinic, designed to accelerate the translation of innovations to clinical applications.

 • Doors Open